cosmos/cosmos-sdk/docs/architecture/adr-033-protobuf-inter-module-comm.md

 ## Decision

-Based on [ADR-021](./adr-021-protobuf-query-encoding.md) and [ADR-031](./adr-031-msg-service.md), we introduce the Inter-Module Communication paradigm for secure module authorization and OCAPS framework.
+Based on [ADR-021](./adr-021-protobuf-query-encoding.md) and [ADR-031](./adr-031-msg-service.md), we introduce the Inter-Module Communication framework for secure module authorization and OCAPs.
 When implemented, this could also serve as an alternative to the existing paradigm of passing keepers between modules.
 The approach outlined here-in is intended to form the basis of a Cosmos SDK v1.0 that provides the necessary stability and encapsulation guarantees that allow a thriving module ecosystem to emerge.